A comprehensive, inclusive approach to defining abstinence, and making it part of the conversation.

 This lesson addresses the new “ABC” messages (Abstain, Be Faithful, and Use Condoms) for HIV prevention.
 Participants assess the meanings of these phrases in their own lives, as well as the attributes necessary to follow each part of the message.

-Some Day: Making the Transition from Sexual Abstinence
+Making the Transition from Sexual Abstinence

 This lesson addresses the reality that most young people who practice sexual abstinence will stop doing so at some time in their lives, and helps prepare them for a healthy transition to intercourse whenever that might occur.